 No! she bridled.
 That wasn't right.
 Not at all.
 How had her mind even thought that?
 She and Richard would marry this June.
 She would have her Bachelor's, he his PhD...his thesis was almost finished, he had written in his last e-mail.
 Only his oral remained.
-Then he would be an associate professor somewhere, teaching mathematics and doing research, and she would give a hand in the family business via internet.
+Then he would be an associate professor somewhere, teaching mathematics and doing research, and she would be...what?
 Her degree in philosophy offered no career she particularly wanted to follow.
-And a faculty wife?
+A faculty wife?
 Ugh!